 Music is engaging for everyone.
 All of us have a favourite song, or genre, and all of us like to think we can tap along to a beat.
 By connecting with learners on something that they already know about, it is easier to draw them into an education environment.

 Playing music in classrooms disarms the learners and encourages participation in an activity that develops communication and trust.
-Our music courses teach learners how to work as a team and grow their self-esteem.
+Our music courses teach learners how to work as a team, grow their self-esteem and ultimately supports prison rehabilitation.

 Due to the restriction in place within secure environments, it is important to prioritise interactive experiences that utilise personal and social skills that may typically go unused in a prison environment.
 Learners come out the other end of these classes with a better respect for their tutors and fellow learners.